kjappelbaum/mofdscribe/docs/source/background.rst

 Histograms
 ...............

-An alternative to scaler descriptors are "summaries" of the pore geometry in histograms.
+An alternative to scalar descriptors are "summaries" of the pore geometry in histograms.
 One approach for instance is to shoot random rays (orange in the figure below) through the structure and use the length of the ray between the points where it intersects the pores as ray length.
 If one performs this